syevtushok/internetshop/README.md

     * add artifact internetshop:war exploded;
     * add Java SDK (prefer version 11 or higher)
 * Run init_db.sql from directory src/main/resources.
 This file creates tables for proper work java application.
-* At src.main.java.Factory class use username and password for your database to create a Connection.
+* At src/main/java/mate/academy/internetshop/factory/Factory.java class use username and password for your database to create a Connection.
-* Change a path in src.main.java.resources.log4j.properties to properly write logs on the disc.
+* Change a path in src/main/java/resources/log4j.properties to properly write logs on the disc.
 * Run application and you'll see
-* Note: after run init_db.sql you'll be have two users:
+* Note: there are two already registered users:
     * first user with login "user" and password "123" has role user
     * second user with login "admin" and password "321" has role admin
 <hr>